 The www.state.gov website serves as the State Department’s portal of information on U.S. foreign policy and information about the State Department.
 It is managed by the Office of Website Management, Bureau of Public Affairs.

 Every effort has been made to provide accurate and complete information.
 However, we cannot guarantee that there will be no errors.
 Neither the U.S. Government nor the State Department assumes any legal liability for the accuracy, completeness, or usefulness of any information, product, or process disclosed herein, or represents that use of such information, product, or process would not infringe on privately owned rights.

-The current State Department website covers the Administration of President Barack Obama since he took office on January 20, 2009.
+The current State Department website covers the Administration of President Donald Trump since he took office on January 20, 2017.
 The Department's archive sites provide content available online prior to that date.
 The archive sites are not updated, and external links may no longer function; they provide publications and information from the State Department for archive and research purposes.

 Websites of U.S. embassies, consulates, and other posts abroad (listed at http://usembassy.state.gov) are managed by those posts.